KKWF: History

-KIRO (AM) simulcast (1948-1967)
+KIRO (AM) simulcast (1948–1967)

 The station first signed on in 1948 as KIRO-FM (not to be confused with the current KIRO-FM, which has broadcast on 97.3 FM since 2008).
-It was owned by the Queen City Broadcasting Company and it simulcasted co-owned AM 710 KIRO (like the present-day KIRO-FM).
+It was owned by the Queen City Broadcasting Company and it simulcasted co-owned AM 710 KIRO.
 The two stations were CBS Radio Network affiliates, airing its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
 In 1958, KIRO-TV signed on the air as Seattle's CBS Television affiliate, which it still is today (with exception of a hiatus from 1995 to 1997, when it was a UPN station).

 As network programming moved from radio to television, KIRO-AM-FM switched to a full service middle of the road format of pop music, news and sports.
 In 1963, Queen City Broadcasting, owned by Saul Haas, was sold to Bonneville International, a broadcasting corporation set up by the Church of Jesus Christ of Latter-day Saints (LDS Church).

-Progressive rock (1967-1973)
+Progressive rock (1967–1973)

 In the late 1960s, the Federal Communications Commission (FCC) began requiring FM stations in large cities to stop full-time simulcasts of their co-owned AM stations.
 For a few years, KIRO-FM aired a progressive rock format, beginning in 1967.

-Beautiful music (1973-1989)
+Beautiful music (1973–1989)

 The station flipped to Beautiful Music in 1973, utilizing the WRFM (New York City) program service, which was later renamed the Bonneville Program Services.
 In 1974, the KIRO-FM call sign was changed to KSEA to separate the FM station's identity from the AM.
 At the time, KSEA competed against KEUT, KEZX, KBIQ and KIXI, all of which aired easy music formats.

 The format gradually evolved from mostly instrumental beautiful music to a mix of instrumentals and vocals as easy listening ("Easy 101") in the early 1980s.

 In the mid-1980s, as the easy listening audience was aging, KSEA moved to soft adult contemporary music.

-Adult contemporary (1989-1992)
+Adult contemporary (1989–1992)

 On February 17, 1989, KSEA shifted to a mainstream adult contemporary format.
 KSEA also telecasted its audio on KIRO-TV throughout the late 1980s into the early 1990s when KIRO was off-air, mainly during sign-off time in overnights.
 The station shifted to hot adult contemporary as KWMX ("Mix 101") in April 1991, though this would last for only a short time.